099ersf2/099ersf2/README.md

 I'm learning to improve my skills in analytics and player psychology.
 These are crucial to game development and these skills are becoming increasingly valuable as the video game market grows.

-I'm also Improving my skills in Unity.
+I'm also improving my skills in Unity.
 </br>
 </br>
 # Portfolio 💼